saostad/node-typescript-starter/README.md

-# node-typescript-starter
+# node typescript starter

-## An opinionated combination of my favorite tools for starting a node project
+### An opinionated combination of my favorite tools for starting a node project

 # Quick Start

 `npm init ts-starter PROJECT_NAME VSCode`

-### notice: you can ignore last param VSCode and open the project in your favorite editor
+### notice: you can ignore last param VSCode and open the project in your favorite editor manually!

 OR

-`git clone https://github.com/saostad/node-typescript-starter.git PROJECT_NAME`
+`git clone --depth 1 https://github.com/saostad/node-typescript-starter.git PROJECT_NAME`

 `npm install`